 The Deansmen were unsatisfied by this response, arguing that releasing an EP was “something that reflects the arts at Bates College positively, connects alumni, and lets community members have a chance to hear high level music being produced from Bates college clubs.”

 On Sept.
-25, the Deansmen replied to the denial hoping for at least partial funding.
+25, the Deansmen appealed the denial hoping for at least partial funding.

 In an email response on Sept.
-26, Tangney, student FAB advisor for The Deansmen, requested a meeting with the club’s leadership, saying, “this is a tricky situation and we want to make sure everyone is on the same page.”
-The meeting did not take place until Oct.
-3.
+26, Tangney, requested a meeting with the club’s leadership on Oct.
+3, saying, “this is a tricky situation and we want to make sure everyone is on the same page.”

-With a payment deadline coming up and late fees on the way, FAB Chair Meredith Tangney ‘27 said the board ultimately decided to fund the Deansmen request, with the stipulation that they will have to pay back Campus Life.
+With a payment deadline coming up and late fees on the way, Tangney said Campus Life, rather than the board, ultimately decided to fund the Deansmen request, with the stipulation that they will have to pay back Campus Life, in accordance to the debt resolution process outline in section 4, article 11 of the FAB constitution.

-Tangney said, “The Board also suggested fundraising as a potential solution since the Deansmen have a history of successful fundraising initiatives.”
+Tangney said, “The Board also suggested fundraising as a potential solution since the Deansmen have a history of successful fundraising initiatives.
+Since they anticipated needing to make further funding requests this year, this was a route they expressed interest in, otherwise the club account would be frozen ”

 Tangney noted that regularly changing dynamics within the Deansmen may have influenced these difficulties.